Scheimpflug principle: Depth of field

-where N is the lens f-number and c is the circle of confusion.
-At a large focus distance (equivalent to a large angle between the PoF and the image plane), v′ ≈ f, and (Merklinger 1996, 48) (Note: Strictly, as the focus distance approaches infinity, v′ cos θ → f; hence, the approximate formulas differ by a factor of cos θ.
+where N is the lens's f-number and c is the circle of confusion.
+At a large focus distance (equivalent to a large angle between the PoF and the image plane), ≈ f, and (Note: Strictly, as the focus distance approaches infinity,  cos θ → f; hence, the approximate formulas differ by a factor of cos θ.
 At small values of θ, cos θ ≈ 1, so the difference is negligible.
 With large values of tilt, as occasionally might be needed with a large-format camera, the error becomes greater, and either the exact formula or the approximate formula in terms of tan θ should be used.)